Church Communications Blog

 1. Shared calendar: Everyone plans in one place to avoid overlap.

 2. Simple campaign briefs: Each event or message starts with goals, audience, and story—so design and copy stay consistent.
+See why every church campaign needs a brief for guidance.

 3. Channel templates: Reusable post and email formats keep tone and visuals unified.